esitarski/RaceDB/Install-Readme.txt

 Unzip RaceDB.zip into the folder you unzipped it in before.

+Now, make sure that all the dependencies are up-to-date:

+Make sure you are connected to the internet.
+In the RaceDB folder, run the follow command:

+  Windows:    python dependencies.py --upgrade Linux/Mac:  sudo python dependencies.py --upgrade

+You will see a text scrolling up as any updated modules are installed.

+By patient!
+This may take a few minutes as the modules are downloaded and configured.

 In the RaceDB folder, run the follow command:

   python manage.py migrate